 - I. The share of in scope fixed income securities held by the Sub-Fund which are covered by the Investment Manager's ESG evaluation. - II.
 The share of in scope fixed income securities which are compliant and not in active breach of any ESG Exclusion / Negative screening (product based) and ESG Norms Based Screening (conduct based) screening applicable to the Sub-Fund as detailed in section 5 of this Prospectus. - III.
-The share of in scope fixed income securities which are compliant and not in active breach of the ESG Integration screening which excludes issuers with a 'very high' Fundamental ESG (Risk) Rating (either at an overall ESG level, or indicators measure how the environmental social characteristics promoted by the financial product are attained.

-on the 'governance' pillar specifically) as per the Investment Manager's proprietary ESG evaluation detailed thereafter.
+The share of in scope fixed income securities which are compliant and not in active breach of the ESG Integration screening which excludes issuers with a 'very high' Fundamental ESG (Risk) Rating (either at an overall ESG level, or on the 'governance' pillar specifically) as per the Investment Manager's proprietary ESG evaluation detailed thereafter. - IV.

-- IV.
 The share of in scope fixed income securities which are compliant and not in active breach of the ESG integration screening which excludes issuers with a 'high' Fundamental ESG (Risk) Rating which do not meet the qualifying criteria (e.g. evidence an improving ESG performance trajectory or show willingness to improve/where the Investment Manager has an engagement programme to promote positive change). - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?